Chernozems of Ukraine: when bombs hit the soil

 Kathelijne: As a nature lover and earth scientist I am intrigued by how life, air, rocks, soil, ocean and societies interact on geological and human timescales.

 Do you like my posts?
 Sign up to receive an update when there is a new article (no other types of publicity).

 More articles about Environment.

-a few keywords: ukraine black soils, ukraine chernozems, ukraine war, bombturbation, joseph hupy, chernozem war, black soils, new black gold, humus black gold, black soils war,
+a few keywords: bombturbation, effects of war on soil, ukraine black soils, ukraine chernozems, ukraine war soils, ukraine war soil, effect of war on soil, joseph hupy, chernozem war, black soils, new black gold, humus black gold, black soils war,